kymy86/ms-services-app/README.md

 face = face_client.get_face("path_of_image")
 ```

 Both the libraries have a method for calling the API asynchronously or synchronously.
+See the class documentation for more
+details

 The Emotion API client implements the emotion recognition with Face rectangles.